 I am Junior Professor of Social Anthropology at the Institute for European Ethnology working across CARMAH and HZK (Hermannn von Helmholtz Centre for Cultural Techniques).
 My work focuses on material culture and critical understandings of heritage with reference to collections and making.
 I am also interested in questions of knowledge production, materiality, politics and affect.
 I have conducted long-term ethnographic fieldwork in Romania and the UK, as well as projects in Italy, Germany and Poland.
 As I member of the management committee, I currently help to coordinate the TRACTS network: Traces as Research Agenda for Climate Change, Technology Studies & Social Justice (COST Action 20134, 2021 – 2025).

 I joined the HU and CARMAH as an Alexander von Humboldt Postdoctoral Fellow (2019-2021) after a postdoctoral project on learning cities at the University of Bristol.
 Originally trained in anthropology and critical heritage studies (UCL, Goldsmiths), I have previously taught at Goldsmiths, Bristol Doctoral School and Imperial College London.
-I currently teaching applied museum and collection research (in collaboration with the Museum of European Cultures) and anthropological perspectives on visual and material culture.
+I currently teach applied museum and collection research (in collaboration with the Museum of European Cultures) and anthropological perspectives on visual and material culture.

 I have also worked in applied anthropology in the private and the museum sector, and I am particularly interested in developing new modes of ethnographic writing and exhibition making.
 Previous co-curated exhibitions include:

 – Revisiting Romania: Dress and Identity at the Horniman Museum in London that reimagined a 1950s museum collection through ethnographic research

 – Forging Folklore, Disrupting Archives at Constance Howard Gallery in London that worked to remediate textile collections through critical art interventions